 Who is The Data Incubator for?

 The bootcamp only accepts students with significant backgrounds in data science.
 Data scientists who have are looking to work on their own project would benefit from this program.
 Applicants must have a graduate degree that includes coursework in probability, statistics, scripting, and programming and some experience working with actual scientific data in real-world scenarios.
-Only 2% of applicants are accepted.
+The acceptance rate is only 2%.

 What does The Data Incubator cost?
 How much work is involved?